 “Becca is a genuinely happy and positive person.
 I deeply appreciated her personal and caring manner as we transitioned our son to Telos.” - Parent

-Becca Jolley is an Admissions Officer at Telos.
+Becca Jolley is the Assistant Director of Admissions for Telos Companies.
 She earned a BS in Therapeutic Recreation at Brigham Young University.
 Shortly after she graduated, she became a nationally certified professional in the field of Therapeutic Recreation.
 She loves working with youth.
 In her family she grew up with all boys so working at Telos, with all boys, feels like home.
 Prior to working at Telos, she worked with children at Primary Children’s Wasatch Canyons.
 Outside of Telos she enjoys movies, animals, music, and being in the sun.

 The Telos mission statement asserts that "diagnostic precision" is a key objective in each student's treatment.
-Dr. Coates takes a conservative stance regarding diagnoses and patiently works toward a deep and comprehensive understanding of what each boy is dealing with.
-Dr. Coates is a father of five and loves spending time with his children and grandchildren.
+Dr. Palmer takes a conservative stance regarding diagnoses and patiently works toward a deep and comprehensive understanding of what each boy is dealing with.

 "Chris brings the perfect mixture of humanity and professionalism to Telos." -Staff